CSS-Tricks/AnythingZoomer/README.markdown

   * If `false`, the default setting, the overlay will remain transparent.
   * The [Image demo](http://mottie.github.com/AnythingZoomer/image.html) has been updated to demonstrate the overlay.
 * Added events and callbacks:
-  * "initialized" event which occurs after AnythingZoomer has finished initializing.
+  * `initialized` event which occurs after AnythingZoomer has finished initializing.
-  * "zoom" event occurs when the zoom window is visible.
+  * `zoom` event occurs when the zoom window is visible.
-  * "unzoom" event occurs when the zoom window is hidden.
+  * `unzoom` event occurs when the zoom window is hidden.
   * Instructions on how to use the callback or events can be found in the [documentation](http://mottie.github.com/AnythingZoomer/use.html).
+* Added an `edit` option:
+  * When true, it will add the mouse coordinates in the upper right corner of the zoom window.
+  * If false, the default setting, no coordinates are shown.
+  * Added to assign in finding the center of the zoom window for use in external zoom window links.
+  * Resized the small Rushmore image in attempts to maintain a small-to-large content ratio of 2.5 - it makes the coordinates match better when using edit mode ;).
+* Added `offsetX` and `offsetY` options:
+  * When using the `edit` option, you may sometimes notice that the top left corner of the image isn't at 0,0 and the bottom right corner doesn't match the small area dimensions like it should be.
+This is partially due to the jQuery offset not including borders, margins or padding.
+And partially due to the ratio between the small and large areas.
+  * Sometimes it isn't a big deal to be a few pixels off, but if you need to adjust it perfectly, use these options.
+To do this, enable the edit mode coordinates (set edit to true) then use these options to adjust the location of the large content within the zoom window to set the proper position.
+  * Due to the calculation of the ratio between the small and large content, the bottom right corner may not perfectly coincide either.
 * Updated `edge` option to now allow setting it to zero.
 * Fixed an issue in the Double Demo when the Text Demo was expanded (large content showing), and the zoom window would not line up properly in the Image demo.
+* Fixed an issue where moving from the AnythingZoomer window to an external link would cause a flicker.
+* Updated the documentation page with the new options and features.

 ### Version 1.1.2 (12/9/2011)
 * Added package.json created by Richard D. Worth